 Here you can find more details about fees for this course, as well as any funding opportunities available to you for this course.
 Please note that fees relate to the academic year in question and will increase in future years.
-They are subject to confirmation and may change.

 NB: The Equivalent Lower Qualification (ELQ) fee applies to Home/EU students who already have a qualification at the same level but in a different subject.
 Please contact us if you're unsure whether this applies to you.